When it rains, activities pour in Cairns. See why Cairns shines all autumn long with this wet weather activity guide.

 Chase live music

-Although the sound of rain hitting a tin roof is a favourite soundtrack of summer in Australia, if you want to mix up what you’re listening to – try one of the live music venues across Cairns.
+Although the sound of rain hitting a tin roof is a favourite soundtrack, if you want to mix up what you’re listening to – try one of the live music venues across Cairns.
 There’s always something on in the capital of the tropics, whether it’s a local band live at the pub on a Friday or more famous faces like Ocean Alley and Kate Miller-Heidke at Cairns Performing Arts Centre or Tanks Arts Centre.

 Dive into a freshwater pool